-Plan your Amazon holidays promos to get more sales!
-Let’s see how you can make the most out of the 2025 holiday calendar.
+Amazon holidays are some of the busiest days for sellers.
+Let’s see how you can make the most out of the Amazon Holiday Calendar.

+For eCommerce businesses, the holidays always come early.
 As the calendar pages turn, each date brings a new opportunity for Amazon sellers to sparkle in the marketplace.
-If you are one of the 9.7 million Amazon sellers who are trying to make the most out of the platform, then you need to go big on Amazon holidays.

 Data cited by Namogoo says seven out of 10 millennials actively seek out discounts before deciding to buy a product.
 In addition to that, nearly half of consumers tend to avoid brands that do not provide promotional deals or implement discount holidays.